Rakesh9100/CSE-C-Codes/README.md

 All codes are well written with easily understandable format.

-And also be free to contact me in my profile email to take any codes or ppts support.
+And also be free to contact me in my profile email to take any kind of help with codes.